Endiandra hayesii: Description

 Leaves 6 to 12 cm long, and 3 to 6 cm wide.
-Hairy and dull particularly on the underside, with reddish brown leaf hairs.
+Hairy and dull, particularly on the underside, with reddish brown leaf hairs.
 Leaf stem hairy, 5 to 10 mm long.
 Leaves veiny on the underside.

-Flowers & fruit
+Flowers and fruit

 Greenish white flowers form on panicles from October to November.
 Panicles form from leaf axils or at the end of branchlets.
 Petals up to 2 mm long.
 The fruit is a purplish black drupe, maturing from March to August.
 Tear drop shaped up to 3 cm long.
 The cream seed should be planted after the removal of the thin layer of green flesh.